kgitthoene/wordpress-plugin-icalyearbox/README.md

 # wordpress-plugin-icalyearbox

 This software is a plugin for [Wordpress](https://wordpress.org/).
-You can make calendars as year overview or as separate months.
+You can create calendars as year overview or as separate months.

-Example: Official holydays in North Rhine-Westphalia, Germany, 2023.
+First example: Official holydays in North Rhine-Westphalia, Germany, 2023. \
+Month stripe style.
+Option: ```display="year"```

 ![Holydays, NRW, Germany, 2023](readme/2023-feiertage-nrw.png)